Find a Belmont Village Community

-Whole Brain Fitness
+Whole Brain Fitness Program

 No matter where we are in life, we always want to have the chance to learn, grow and contribute.
-Achieving those goals starts and ends with brain health.
-When we started Belmont Village almost 20 years ago, we didn’t conceive of ever having 30 residents aged 100+ under our roofs at the same time.
-But that’s what’s happened, more than once.
-We’re all living longer, so how we live at every stage matters more.
+Achieving those goals starts and ends with brain fitness.
+When we started Belmont Village more than 20 years ago, we never imagined having 50 residents aged 100+ under our roofs at the same time.
+But that’s what has happened.
+Now that we all live longer, how we live at every stage matters more.
+So through the years, we’ve developed a Whole Brain Fitness Lifestyle for our residents to encourage successful aging.

-Over the years, we’ve developed a Whole Brain Fitness Lifestyle for our residents to encourage successful aging.
+Our Whole Brain Fitness program is designed to improve brain health for each and every one of our residents.
 It means nurturing and engaging mind, body and spirit each day, in specific ways.
 We focus on seven essential elements that include the right nutrition and physical exercise, mental workouts and lifelong learning, reduced stress, a strong social network and a sense of purpose.

 - Led by a dedicated, specially trained team

-- Personalized based on individual strengths
+- Personalized care based on brain health assessment and individual strengths

 - Small, ability-centered groups